SODA: Semi On-Policy Black-Box Distillation for Large Language Models: Experiments

 \subsection{Main Results}

 \Cref{tab:main} presents automatic evaluation results across five student models and four benchmarks.
 Both GAD and \method substantially improve over the Base and SeqKD baselines across all settings, confirming the value of incorporating student-distribution information into black-box distillation.
-The key comparison is between the two: \method outperforms GAD on 15 out of 16 model-dataset combinations, by +0.9 points on average and up to +2.1 on individual benchmarks (Llama-3.1-8B, SelfInst).
-The gains are especially pronounced on the Llama family, where \method leads by over 1 point on every benchmark for both 3B and 8B models.
-On Llama-3.1-8B, \method reaches 51.8 on LMSYS, within 0.1 of the GPT-5 teacher (51.7) and exceeding it on Vicuna (51.9) and SelfInst (51.6).
+The key comparison is between the two on-policy approaches: GAD and \method.
+While the absolute quality improvement over GAD is modest (+0.9 points on average), \method achieves strict performance parity, and often slight improvements, matching or outperforming GAD on 15 out of 16 model-dataset combinations, with up to a +2.1 margin on specific benchmarks (Llama-3.1-8B, SelfInst).
+These relative improvements are most visible on the Llama family, where \method maintains a lead of over 1 point across every benchmark for both 3B and 8B models.
+On Llama-3.1-8B, \method reaches 51.8 on LMSYS, operating within 0.1 points of the GPT-5 teacher (51.7) and slightly exceeding it on Vicuna (51.9) and SelfInst (51.6).

-The advantage extends to out-of-distribution benchmarks, where \method consistently shows larger gains over SeqKD than GAD does, suggesting that preference-based error correction generalizes better than adversarial training to unseen prompt distributions.
-Critically, \method achieves all of this without a discriminator, adversarial training, or per-step on-policy generation (\Cref{tab:compute}), demonstrating that a one-time snapshot of the student's distribution is sufficient to match or exceed the benefit of continuous on-policy adaptation.
+This competitive performance extends to out-of-distribution benchmarks, where \method consistently shows larger margins over SeqKD than GAD does.
+This suggests that static, preference-based error correction generalizes just as well, if not better, than continuous adversarial training on unseen prompt distributions.
+Critically, \method delivers this comparable-or-better distillation quality entirely without a discriminator, adversarial training, or per-step on-policy generation (\Cref{tab:compute}).
+This demonstrates that a one-time snapshot of the student's distribution is sufficient to capture the alignment benefits of continuous on-policy adaptation, but at a fraction of the computational and engineering cost.